 Staying comfortable with leukorrhea

-Leukorrhea in pregnancy may be great for a healthy vagina, but it can leave you feeling a bit damp and uncomfortable at times.
+Leukorrhea and pregnancy discharge may be great for a healthy vagina, but it can leave you feeling a bit damp and uncomfortable at times.

 - Grab some new underwear: There’s no reason why you can’t just change your underwear more often if that keeps you drier and more comfortable.

-- Wash with water: If you want to freshen up down there, have a quick wash with plain water.
+- Wash with water: If you want to freshen up down there, have a quick ‘clean’ with plain water.
 Scented soaps and shower gels, or douches can disrupt the balance of bacteria down there, so it’s best to stick to the old H20.

 There you have it ‒ all there is to know about leukorrhea and pregnancy discharge.

 Leukorrhea is a natural part of women’s lives, and we’re not ashamed.